jhyun0919/Project_EE394V_SPR2020/README.md

 - [ ] Prepare for the presentation.
 ---

-## Brief description of the project
+## Brief Description of the Project

 ### Optimal Power Flow
 Optimal power flow is used in power system operational planning to estimate the most economical efficiency solution while satisfying demand and safety margins.